Consultant Paediatric Orthopaedic Surgeon at Sheffield Children's Hospital

-Dai Sugimoto, PhD is Associate Director of Clinical Research at The Micheli Center, research technologist at Boston Children’s Hospital Division of Sports Medicine, and Instructor at Harvard Medical School.
+Dai Sugimoto, PhD is Associate Professor at Waseda University, Tokyo, Japan.
+He is a current Research Affiliate and former Associate Director of Clinical Research at The Micheli Center, research technologist at Boston Children’s Hospital Division of Sports Medicine, and Instructor at Harvard Medical School.

-Dai Sugimoto, PhD is Associate Director of Clinical Research at The Micheli Center, research technologist at Boston Children’s Hospital Division of Sports Medicine, and Instructor at Harvard Medical School.
+Dai Sugimoto, PhD is the Associate Professor at Waseda University, Tokyo, Japan.
+He is a current Research Affiliate and former Associate Director of Clinical Research at The Micheli Center, research technologist at Boston Children’s Hospital Division of Sports Medicine, and Instructor at Harvard Medical School.

 Dr. Sugimoto received his undergraduate degree from University of Wisconsin La-Crosse in 2000 with a Bachelor of Science in exercise and sports science with athletic training.
 As an athletic training student, he interned with the New Orleans Saints and Gunderson Lutheran Medical Center.
 After completing his bachelor’s degree, he became a certified athletic trainer (ATC) and worked as a graduate assistant athletic trainer at Lakeland College (Sheboygan, WI) and University of Rhode Island.
 After completing his master’s degree from the University of Rhode Island in 2003, he served as a head athletic trainer at Seton Hill University for two years.
 He then received an appointment as head athletic trainer and adjunct faculty member from the Exercise Science and Sports Studies program at Lakeland College in 2005.